 The damn song got stuck in my head.

 I mean, that guy seriously left his dwelling to study? come on.

 The system is so bad now that ‘awoko‘ no longer holds a high place in student-bonding and study session, it has always had a few bad eggs but at least then they had the decency to hide it.

-Now It’s very visibly drenched with boys and girls hopped up on hormones they can’t explain, dressing like whores and hooligans, wasting precious study hours on relationships, indolent discussion, YAHOO…
+Now It’s very visibly drenched with boys and girls hopped up on hormones they can’t explain, dressing almost naked and being hooligans, wasting precious study hours on relationships, indolent discussion, YAHOO…